PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 With that command, you'll now have a hidden file named <em>.rspec</em> and a directory containing a default helper file: <em>spec/spec_helper.rb</em>.

-Within the <em>spec/</em> directory that RSpec created for you, create a new file to hold your first tests.
+Within the <em>spec/</em> directory that RSpec created for you, you can create a new file to hold your first tests.
 The typical naming convention is <em>name_spec.rb</em>, where <em>name</em> is the project or class you want to run tests on.
 Below is an example with my own spec file.

 {% highlight ruby %}
 .rspec